On a warm summer Sunday, there’s nothing more delightful than trying DIYing easy homemade ice cream in a bag for kids.

 Try replacing the ice cubes and salt.
 Make sure to fill the zip pouch at least halfway and use half a bowl of chunky rock salt.

-Ice cream in a bag science experiment is a fun and delicious way of sneaking in cool science.
 It is a great science experiment for classroom and home learning.

 To make it into a STEM activity, try making ice cream without salt.
 Compare how much more time and ice cubes it required to freeze the ice cream mixture.